Higher Standards Tutorial, Inc.

 Students taking our Comprehensive SAT/ACT/PSAT Preparation Course are taught both the academic content and the advanced test-taking strategies necessary to beat the test-makers at their own game.
 We will not pass you off to someone who was simply given a crash course in our methods; students enrolled in our course will work directly with Dr. Rothkopf, who wrote the curricula, usually attains perfect or near-perfect scores on the exams, and has been preparing students for the test for over four decades.
 Through their training, students learn how to master the skills needed for all sections of the SAT, ACT and PSAT exams.
 In recent years, our students have seen an average SAT score increase of over 200 points; the highest increase one of our students achieved (on the now-retired three-scores version of the test) was an astounding 900 points (which would translate to a 600-point increase on today's version of the SAT)!

 All of our Comprehensive Prep courses cover the same material and simultaneously prepare students for the SAT, ACT and PSAT exams.
 Each course offers over 67 hours of in-depth preparation; additionally, students are welcome to remain after class to ask for clarification or further explanation on any lessons from that day's class -- this should help to prevent any students from feeling like they are falling behind.
-You can view the schedules and reserve your space for any of our courses on our Schedules/Registration page.
+You can view the schedules and reserve your space for any of our courses on our

 There are two options for attending classes: (1) in person in the conference room at Comfort Suites (located at 3901 SW 117 Avenue, just off the Turnpike at the corner of Bird Road (SW 40 Street) and SW 117 Avenue) AND (2) remotely through Zoom.
 Students/parents can choose which of the two formats they feel most comfortable with (unless the in-person option reaches maximum enrollment).
 The Zoom option allows both local and out-of-town students who view the class remotely to still hear/see the instructor and the white board clearly and to participate & interact with the instructor just as if they were attending in person; the Zoom option is also available for students who normally attend in-person but who occasionally cannot attend at the in-person location.
 If a student is unable to attend class on a particular date through either method of attendance, the student can arrange to view a recording of the missed class on YouTube for an additional $10.

-Since we record every class and upload it to the internet on a private page, students who enroll late can still catch up on what they've missed by viewing the recordings of the previous classes.
+As mentioned above, since we record every class and upload it to the internet on a private page, students who enroll late can still catch up on what they've missed by viewing the recordings of the previous classes.

 If you already know you want to register for our course, you can click here.
 If you'd like more guidance, please read on or contact us (see the bottom of this page).